solana-foundation/solana-improvement-documents/proposals/0049-syscall-get-remaining-compute-units.md

 ## Alternatives Considered

-### Alternative: Access compute used by the current instruction

 Instead of knowing the transaction-wide remaining budget, instructions could be allowed to access the amount of compute they have already used.